Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Methods

-ECG measures the electrical impulse generated by the depolarization and re-polarization of heart muscle cells, and these activities are triggered by an electrical stimulus.
-The stimulus originates from the sinoatrial node, which is known as the pacemaker of the heart, and it also coordinates the extraction and relaxation of heart muscle.
-The stimulus first triggers the depolarization of the two upper chambers (i.e., atria), resulting in the P-wave on ECG.
-Following the depolarization, the atria muscle contracts and pumps blood into the two bottom chambers (i.e., ventricles).
-The electrical stimulus then transmits to the ventricles through the conducting pathway, and the depolarization of ventricles generates the QRS complex on ECG.
-As the ventricles contract, blood is ejected out of the heart and flows to the vessels.
+ECG measures the electrical signal generated by the depolarization and re-polarization of heart muscle cells.
+These activities are triggered by an electrical stimulus originating from the SA node (i.e., the pacemaker of the heart).
+The stimulus coordinates the contracting and expanding movements of the heart, which are the driving force of blood circulation.

+Fig.~\ref{Cardiac} shows the major events during a cardiac cycle\footnote{The heart images in Fig.~\ref{Cardiac} and Fig.~\ref{Arch} are adopted from Servier Medical Art at \url{https://smart.servier.com}, licensed under a Creative Commons Attribution 3.0 unported license.}.
+A cardiac cycle begins when the four chambers of the heart relax.
+The two upper chambers (i.e., atria) expand to receive blood from the body.
+The stimulus first triggers the depolarization of the atria, resulting in the P-wave on ECG.
+The depolarization causes the atria muscle to contract and pump blood into the two bottom chambers (i.e., ventricles).
+The electrical stimulus then transmits to the ventricles through the conducting pathway and generates the QRS complex on ECG.
+As the ventricles contract, blood is ejected out of the heart.
+More specifically, the left ventricle pumps blood to vessels of the body.
 The increase of blood volume in the vessels gives rise to an ascending slope on PPG.
-Then the ventricles start to relax, and the T-wave on ECG depicts this phase.
-At the final stage of a heartbeat, both the atria and ventricles relax, and the pressure within the heart drops rapidly.
-As a result, blood flows back from the vessels towards the atria, which is represented as a descending slope on PPG.
+After that, the ventricles start to relax, and the T-wave on ECG depicts this phase.
+Finally, both the atria and ventricles relax, so the pressure within the heart drops rapidly, and a new cycle is about to start.
+As a result, blood flows back toward the atria, leaving a descending slope on PPG.
+Fig.~\ref{ECG-PPG} depicts the traces of several key cardiac events on ECG and the corresponding blood circulation reflected by PPG.

+Consider a simplified conceptual model of the ECG $(\bm{E})$ and PPG $(\bm{P})$ signals.
+Denoting by $\bm{\delta}$ the electrical stimulus that initiates a heartbeat, we have:

+where $H_E(\cdot)$ and $H_P(\cdot)$ are the impulse response functions describing the electrical and mechanical activations of the heart, respectively, and $\bm{N}_E$ and $\bm{N}_P$ are sensing noise.
+Without direct access to $H_E(\cdot)$ and $H_P(\cdot)$, inferring ECG from PPG is an under-determined inverse problem.
+In this work, we solve this problem by training a lightweight neural network $G_{P\rightarrow E}(\cdot)$.
+Instead of resorting to a highly simplified model with a universal basis of DCT and linear mapping in the prior art \cite{DCT}, we harness data in capturing potentially complex relations while striving to keep the model compact and explainable.